Yohan-GRNR/job-seeker/README.md

-# Job Listings Scraper using SerpAPI
+# Job Listings Scraper using SerpAPI - JobJob

 This repository contains a Python script to scrape job listings from Google Jobs using the SerpAPI.
 The script fetches job listings for a specified search term and location, and saves the results in a CSV file.

-Here’s the translated version for your `README.md` file on GitHub:

 ---